Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 A health insurance plan will cover the cost of hospital accommodation and provide quicker access to health services and treatment.

-The latest figures from the Health Insurance Authority (HIA) report that 2.46 million people in Ireland have private health insurance, which is nearly half the population in Ireland (48%).
+The latest figures from the Health Insurance Authority (HIA) report in March 2026 reveals that 2.55 million people in Ireland have private health insurance, which is nearly half the population in Ireland (48%).

 Do you need private health insurance in Ireland?